 - Benchmarks for staffing, finances, and more

-Here you’ll find a preview of just some of the key stats and insights our Dallas restaurant report uncovered.
-To get more Dallas restaurants trends for 2022, download the entire Dallas State of Restaurants Report for free now.
+Here you’ll find a preview of just some of the key stats and insights our Dallas Restaurants Report uncovered.
+To get more Dallas restaurant trends for 2023, download the entire Dallas State of Restaurants Report for free now.

 Doubling Down on Loyalty

-This study was conducted by Maru/Blue research firm on behalf of TouchBistro.
+This study was conducted by research firm Maru Matchbox on behalf of TouchBistro in September 2022.

 More than 600 full service restaurant owners, presidents, and area/general managers were surveyed across all 50 states, with an added focus on six key cities: New York City, Los Angeles, Chicago, Dallas, Houston, and Miami.
 Survey results are accurate +/- 4% 19 times out of 20.
 The detailed findings on this research by Maru Public Opinion are available at: Maru Public Opinion US.